developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/multisession/index.md

  * NavigateToHomePage
  * IntentReceiver
  * JavascriptEnabled

+Please see the [Shortcut Utility guide](../ShortcutCreator) For more information about creation and deployment of shortcuts.

 -----

+### Tab Bar Method

-With **the tab method**, tabs are pre-defined in a file and deployed to the device and always run as a group.
+With **the Tab Bar method**, tabs are pre-defined in a file and deployed to the device.
+These apps are always run as a group.

 ##### ADVANTAGES
 * An option exists to automatically update the page whenever it returns to focus.
+* Tab colors and titles can be customized.

 ##### DISADVANTAGES
 * Tabs must be defined and deployed to the device in advance.
 * Apps must always be launched as a group of tabs.
-* Only these config tags are supported:
+* Only these config tags are supported in `Config.xml` files deployed through Tab Bars:
  * FullScreen
  * PageZoom
  * EnableZoom